 The Disney Cruise Lifestyle Mindset

-Later, as we shared dinner with our partner dining family, they too said they just popped off the ship for an hour and then got right back on again.
+Later, as we shared dinner with our partner dining family on the Rotational Dining on a Disney Cruise schedule, they too said they just popped off the ship for an hour and then got right back on again.
 Very experienced cruisers, they didn’t even seem phased that they spent the day on the ship.
-In general this goes against my natural belief which would be something like “we paid to be in the Bahamas, why are we just staying on the boat?”
+Or rather, spend all this cruise money to the Bahamas, to not enjoy port.
+In general, this goes against my natural belief which would be something like “We paid to be in the Bahamas, why are we just staying on the boat?”
 Yet… we are learning.
-It’s definitely a new way of thinking for us as we usually travel to see stuff, do stuff and try stuff.
+It’s definitely a new way of thinking for us as we usually travel to see stuff, do stuff, and try stuff.
 Rarely do we just hang out and soak up the sun not doing anything.
 But then it is Disney Cruise.
-So there is a ton do besides lounging about on the deck.
-They still have movies, trivia, bingo, drinks, food, games, everything you would want on a laid back vacation.
+So there is a ton to do besides lounging about on the deck.
+They still have movies, trivia, bingo, drinks, food, games, and everything you would want on a laid-back vacation.
 Getting off the boat?
 Not really necessary for us on this one.

 As we become better cruise vacationers we’ll let you know if this mindset shifts.
 As of right now, we’ll be planning future cruises with the hopes of loving our port of call, wherever they may be.
 Let us know if you had similar experiences or advice!